Fender Serial Number Decoder

 • Try the number both ways (if it’s unclear).

-3. The decoder will show what year your guitar was made, the country and the factory where it was produced.
+1. You will see the year your guitar was made, the country and the factory where it was produced.
+If your serial fits more than one possible date/origin, the decoder will give you all matching options, not just one guess.

 OR